 How much universities in Switzerland charge foreigners compared to locals

-Foreign students pay a significantly higher tuition in Swiss universities than locals, a new study reveals.
+Foreign students pay a significantly higher tuition in Swiss universities than locals.
+There a reason why this is so.

 Overall, the cost of studying in Switzerland is much lower than at top universities in the UK or the United States, where tuition can cost tens of thousands each year.

-Ticino’s university, which has high tuition fees, only occupies 273th place in the international QS World University Rankings.
+Interestingly, Ticino’s university, which has such high tuition fees, only occupies 273th place in the international QS World University Rankings.

 The ETH Zurich, on the other hand, which, comes in eighth place worldwide, and even climbs to first place in continental Europe in The Times Higher Education World University Rankings 2022, only charges 730 francs per semester.